entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Burrow, C.J., & Turner, S. (1999).
 A review of placoderm scales, and their significance in placoderm phylogeny. *Journal of Vertebrate Paleontology*, **19**(2), 204-219.

 Chang, K.J.
 (1965).
-New antiarchs from the Middle Devonian of Yunnan. *Vertebrata PalAsiatica*, 9 (1), 1-9.
+New antiarchs from the Middle Devonian of Yunnan. *Vertebrata PalAsiatica*, **9**(1), 1-9.

+Chang, K. J. (1978).
+Early Devonian antiarchs from Cuifengshan, Yunnan.
+In *Symposium on the Devonian System of South China* (pp. 292-297).
+Geological Press, Beijing.

 Charest, F., Johanson, Z., & Cloutier, R. (2018).
 Loss in the making: absence of pelvic fins and presence of paedomorphic pelvic girdles in a Upper Devonian antiarch placoderm (jawed stem-gnathostome). *Biology Letters*, **14**(6).